apache-hb/simcoe/README.md

 ## random bits

 * get std::formatter support into toml++
+* nag mesonbuild to support pulling a specific git commit
 * have a look at how the ryzenmonitor sdk+driver works internally
 * upstream libpng meson changes
 * figure out why meson+windows+shared libraries are broken by default